Will Trumps EDI plans Impact UK Workplace?

 Since Trumps first day in the office, he has already taken the decision to roll back on transgender protections and stop federal EDI programmes.
 US companies such as META, McDonald’s, and Amazon have already shared their plans on pulling back on their DEI initiatives.
 This has caused growing concern and many are wondering how this will impact workplaces in the UK.

 Occupational Health Assessment conducted a survey involving over 140 UK companies.
-The results revealed that 69% of professionals surveyed believe the rapid decline of diversity and inclusion projects in the United States is likely to impact British workplaces and existing EDI policies.
+The results revealed that 69% of professionals surveyed believe the rapid decline of diversity and inclusion projects in the United States is likely to impact British workplaces and existing equality, diversity, and inclusion policies.

 Trump’s Inaugural Address and the Shift in Corporate EDI Efforts